What is Polkadot (DOT)?

 TLDR

-Polkadot is a foundational, open-source protocol designed to connect and secure multiple specialized blockchains, enabling them to interoperate and share security to form a decentralized web (Web3).
+Polkadot (DOT) is a foundational Layer‑0 blockchain protocol designed to connect and secure multiple independent blockchains, enabling them to interoperate and share security within a unified network.

-3. Powered by the DOT token – DOT is used for network governance, staking to secure the network, and bonding resources to connect parachains (Polkadot Wiki).
+3. Governance‑Focused Token – The native DOT token is used for staking to secure the network, on‑chain governance voting, and bonding to connect new parachains.

 Deep Dive